trashpanda-ai/Sentiment-Analysis-LNP-/AlgoTrading/README.md

 1. Intro

     1a.
-Whats AlgoTrading and what subsets of AlgoTrading will we focus on
+What is AlgoTrading and what subsets of AlgoTrading will we focus on

     1b.
 What are the benefits of AlgoTrading and why should you invest your time learning